 One of the main obstacles to meeting community needs is inadequate resources for programs that could address these needs.
-During the period of time leading up to this Action Plan, the State of California and local governments experienced a dearth of resources to finance affordable housing and affordable housing production has lagged as a result.
-One exception is the Coronavirus Relief Act (CARES) funds received from the Federal Government to address the COVID-19 crisis These funds were allocated to address the short term and long needs of unhoused population.
+During the period leading up to this Action Plan, the State of California and local governments experienced a dearth of resources to finance affordable housing and affordable housing production has lagged as a result.
 For the period of this current Consolidated Plan, the State of California has dedicated additional resources and we expect that the production volume will increase; however, thus far, the State funds have proven to be very competitive given California's affordable housing crisis.
-In November of 2018, voters approved a \$4 billion dollar statewide affordable housing bond and a new, ongoing source of affordable housing funding was approved by the legislature in 2017 (Senate Bill 2).
+In November of 2018, voters approved a \$4 billion dollar statewide affordable housing bond, and a new, ongoing source of affordable housing funding was approved by the legislature in 2017 (Senate Bill 2).
 The State has significantly increased the amount of resources available to support housing for homeless and mentally ill through the Mental Health Services Act funds which can now be used for capital expenditures.
 Affordable housing resources are also being generated through the State's cap and trade program for housing that helps improve land use patterns in a way that reduces greenhouse gas emissions.
 Most of the new resources require affordable housing developers to compete with one another for a limited amount of funding.
-The City will continue to work with developers and provide the local resources they need in a timely manner in order to demonstrate local support and financial leverage to place developments in the best position to obtain these limited dollars.
+The City will continue to work with developers and provide the local resources they need in a timely manner to demonstrate local support and financial leverage to place developments in the best position to obtain these limited dollars.